lina-boljka/NorESM2.2-nudging-main/docs/source/Nudging.rst

 ---------------------

 Regional nudging has been implemented in the latest version of the CESM (CESM2.2, CAM6.3) model, thus the details of the implementation can be found  `here <https://ncar.github.io/CAM/doc/build/html/users_guide/physics-modifications-via-the-namelist.html#nudging>`_.
-Below we merely show an example (a summary) of such implementation in NorESM2.2, which is based on the CESM2.2.
+Below we show an example of such implementation in NorESM2.2, which is based on the CESM2.2.

 Once you have created a case folder ``<case-name>`` (e.g., see `here <https://noresm22-nudging-regional.readthedocs.io/en/latest/AMIP-configuration.html>`_), you can specify nudging (global or regional) in ``user_nl_cam``.
 The variables are described `here <https://ncar.github.io/CAM/doc/build/html/users_guide/physics-modifications-via-the-namelist.html#nudging>`_ in more detail, but we provide a summary here as well (see also example below):